 Hello, gluten-free food lovers!
 Sometimes in life, you make decisions that you wake up every day and thank yourself for.
 One of such decisions is getting myself an instant pot after I discovered it in 2015.
 It’s made my weekend meal preparation a lot easier!
 I get to prepare my gluten-free instant pot recipes for the coming week in just a few hours.
 Also, unlike before, I don’t return to the kitchen to find a heap of dirty pans and pots since my instant pot comes with different kitchen equipment.

-Even though Instant Pots have been in existence since 2010, they just started gaining popularity a few years ago.
+Even though Instant Pots exists since 2010, they just started gaining popularity a few years ago.

 With an instant pot, you don’t need to have a rice cooker, some even come with yogurt makers.
 You can also make your best instant pot recipes in a short time.